ivan-magda/ToThePenny/Pods/KVNProgress/README.md

 * `minimumSuccessDisplayTime` that has a default value of `2.0` seconds.
 It handles all success HUD's.
 * `minimumErrorDisplayTime` that has a default value of `1.3` seconds.
 It handles all error HUD's.

+## Known bugs

+ * Showing an HUD on `alertView:clickedButtonAtIndex:` will give an undefined behavior that can sometimes make the HUD not appear ([#29](https://github.com/kevin-hirsch/KVNProgress/issues/29) - [resolution comment](https://github.com/kevin-hirsch/KVNProgress/issues/29#issuecomment-77602300)).
+Instead, call the HUD on `alertView:didDismissWithButtonIndex:` to be sure the `UIAlertView` is completely dismissed before showing an HUD.

 ## Remains to do

 - [ ] Use real-time blur

+## Requirements

+* Xcode 6
+* iOS 7
+* ARC
+* Frameworks:
+    * QuartzCore
+    * GLKit

 ## License